benoit-pereira-da-silva/textual/README.md

 - **Streaming**: process text progressively as it arrives (readers, sockets, pipes, scanners…).
 - **Composition**: chain stages, route items to multiple stages, merge results.
 - **Encodings**: read/write many encodings while keeping an internal UTF‑8 representation.
-- **Metadata-friendly**: pipelines are generic and can carry either plain strings or richer objects.
+- **Metadata-friendly**: pipelines are generic and can carry either plain strings, richer objects, or raw JSON values.
 - **Error propagation**: processors can attach non-fatal, per-item errors to the flowing values without breaking the stream.

 The library is used by higher-level projects like Tipa, but it can be used standalone in any Go program that needs robust incremental text processing.

 ---